with Modern Values

 Evidence of International Recognition for Professional Athletes

-Individuals applying for a P-1A visa for or specified amount of time must submit evidence of all of the following:
+Individuals applying for a P-1A visa for employment on a team for a season or specified amount of time must submit evidence of all the following:

 - Proof that the league, club, conference, or association in which the petitioner is competing has six or more teams